Infinitely Losing My Edge

 I'm losing my edge.

-To all the kids in Taipei and Columbus.
+To all the kids in Glasgow and Toronto.

-I'm losing my edge to the art-school Bremen kids in little jackets and borrowed nostalgia for the unremembered nineties.
+I'm losing my edge to the art-school Hong Kong kids in little jackets and borrowed nostalgia for the unremembered nineties.

 I'm losing my edge.